msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 This will open a file browsing window, allowing you to select the `.txt` file of the Fridge-tag data.
 Simply click on the file and wait for the import to complete.

-<div class="note">Currently supported devices are the Q-Tag Fridge-tags from Berlinger.</div>
+<div class="note">Currently supported devices are Fridge-tags and Q-Tags from Berlinger.</div>

 Be patient!
 The import may take some time if you have a lot of data to import.

-Note that currently, any breaches recorded will not be imported / associated with the sensor.
+Note: breaches recorded on the Fridge-tag / Q-tag will not be imported - this functionality will be provided in a future release.